The Power of InfluenceBetsy Reid

 This insightful classic unpacks what it means to be a leader.

-Betsy Reid is editor-in-chief of NOW and VP, Marketing & Communications at GCN.
+Betsy Reid is Vice President, Marketing & Communications at GCN.